Security and Stability in Lambda

-Pletratech is an AWS consulting partner specialized in develop application using AWS services.
+Pletratech is an AWS consulting partner specialized in develop applications using AWS services.
 Security is an important factor for any serverless service using Lambda.
-In this article we are going to look into security and stability in Lambda.
+In this article, we are going to look into security and stability in Lambda.

 Securing Permissions in Lambda

 Serverless architecture introduces some new patterns that make it difficult to know what you should care about in terms of security.
 AWS handles many of the security concerns of your app with Lambda, so there are really only a couple of considerations.
 When Lambas execute, they assume an IAM role for permissions for use when accessing any resources other than themselves.
 These IAM roles should follow the principle of least privilege.
 The principle of least privilege says that a resource should only be given the permissions it absolutely needs and no more.
 In the case of Lambdas, this means that the permissions in a Lambdas role should only be what it needs.
 Amazon recommends that every Lambda function have its own unique role and that none should share.